Children’s single point of access

 There are 3 ways to contact the team:

 - Using a web form, which is the most secure and effective way of requesting help for a child.
 The form can be found at: www.reading.gov.uk/childrensreferralform

 - Calling the team on 0118 937 3641

 - Emailing the team on CSPOA@brighterfuturesforchildren.org

 How will I know if I need to contact the Children’s Single Point of Access?

-The Reading Local Safeguarding Children Board (RLSCB), have provided a helpful Threshold Guide that breaks down the decision making process.
-For full information, advice and guidance please use the LSCB Threshold webpage.
+The Berkshire West Safeguarding Children Partnership (BWSCP), have provided the helpful Reading Threshold Guidance Booklet – October 2019 that breaks down the decision making process.
+For full information, advice and guidance please use the BWSCP Threshold Page.

 If you are still unsure as to whether or not a contact or call is required, please consider the following:

 - What has the child experienced?